 Registration is developed as separate library project.
 App is expected to invoke registration library on click of registration button inside consumer care support page.

-Integrating application has to add the list of custom font‘s which is used in the sample application for DigitalCareLibrary.
+Integrating application has to add the list of custom font‘s which is used in the sample application for DigitalCareLibrary ,which is mentioned in the LibraryIntegrationSample app info.plist.

 Please refer sample application for more details.

+Consumer Care 3.0.0 version will give support from iOS 8 and greater.